“Unique, fun, and usable camera features help make the Huawei P30 Pro a smartphone superhero.”

 The camera app switches quickly between lenses and zoom stages too, with only a slight pause for refocusing.
 However, go beyond 10x by accident, and it’s a pain to quickly return to normal zoom, with the risk of missing your shot.
 It’s not really a one-hand operation either.
 As the features on Huawei’s camera increased, so did the complexity of the app.
 It’s logical enough, but you have to hold the phone like a camera — with two hands — to use it effectively.
 The P30 Pro is definitely a phone that thinks it’s a camera.

-Outside of the zoom and astonishing low-light performance, it’s not the perfect, all-round smartphone camera winner.
-But when it gets it right, it does so in a way that’s impossible on another phone, and ends up being so superb you forgive its slight shortcomings.
+Months after the P30 Pro’s release, it’s the almost-perfect, all-round smartphone camera winner, perhaps only matched by the Google Pixel 3 XL, which it beats when it comes to features.
+When the P30 Pro gets it right, it does so in a way that’s impossible on another phone and ends up being so superb you forgive its slight shortcomings.

 The P30 Pro’s OLED, 2,340 x 1,080 pixel resolution screen is great.
 It shows a world where colors are striking, shadows are deep, and whites crisper than newly-laundered bedsheets.
 It’s so bright I rarely wanted to keep it at maximum brightness, as it’s so searing you’ll need sunglasses.